kai-lim/LondonGeneticsNetwork/index.md

 To subscribe to our mailing list, click on [this link](https://lists.bbk.ac.uk/mailman/listinfo/londongeneticsnetwork).

-If you have any proposed events and are interested to volunteer with us, kindly drop us an email!
+If you have any proposed events and/or are interested to volunteer with us, kindly drop us an email!

 Follow us on twitter: [@LdnGeneNet](https://twitter.com/LdnGeneNet).